 This diamond is named after Major Alfred Ernest Allnatt.
 He was one of the holders of the diamond.
-The Allnatt diamond has size of 101.29 carat (20.258 g) with a cushion cut.
-The diamond color is rated as fancy vivid Yellow by the Gemological Institute of America.
+The Allnatt diamond has size of 101.29 carat with a cushion cut.
+The diamond color is rated as Fancy Vivid Yellow by the Gemological Institute of America (GIA).
 No one know precisely where the diamond was found.
 But some expert say that the diamond was found where the De Beers premier diamond mine now located.

-The Heart of Eternity is a 27.64 carats (5.528 g) diamond with a color rated as Fancy Vivid Blue by the Gemological Institue of America.
+The Heart of Eternity is a 27.64 carats diamond with a color rated as Fancy Vivid Blue by the GIA.
 This diamond is very rare class of colored diamond.
 This blue beauty is one of the rarest colored diamonds in the world.
 The Heart of Eternity Diamond was discovered in the Premier Diamond Mine in South Africa.
 The Premier Diamond Mine is the only mine in the world that produces blue diamonds.